CAUTION: Read and understand these instructions before use.

 - DO NOT knock or move the torch fiercely as this can cause spillage, leading to a fire hazard and causing serious injury to yourself and others.

 - Failure to follow Warnings and Instructions may result in serious injury or property damage.

-- DO NOT use gasoline or other combustible fuel.
+- DO NOT use any other combustible fuel such as gasoline.
 Use only HALOFIRE® Brand Torch Fuels.

 Established a safety zone of 6-feet around the Halofire torches for your kids, just like you would a fireplace, campfire, wood stove, or while cooking in the kitchen.

 Don’t forget about your pets.
 If you have a pet that has not been around Halofire torches or an open flame use caution.
 Set the Halofire touches out unlit before the event so your pet can get used to them and so you can see how your pet will react to them.
 If Fido thinks a Halofire torch is a big stick to play with you do not want to find that out when he is running around the yard with a lit torch in his mouth spreading flames from fuel spilling out of the torch and freaking out your guests.
 Cats can get to almost anywhere and their fur, especially their tales can catch fire very quickly.
 Always watch your pets around any open flames.

 Purchase an ABC extinguisher and make sure it is mounted in a safe place that is accessible and in close proximity to Halofire torches.
 You will need to perform regular checks to ensure that the ABC extinguisher is charged and fully operational at all times in case of a fire hazard.